Skip to content

 Accessibility problems also frustrate people without disabilities.
 A confusing navigation menu, tiny click targets, or auto-playing videos with no controls annoy everyone.

-Many accessibility improvements also boost search engine rankings.
+Many accessibility improvements also improve search engine rankings.
 Alt text on images helps Google understand your content.
 Proper heading structure helps Google parse your pages.
 Fast load times benefit accessibility and SEO equally.

 Here are the issues found on the majority of small business websites: